 The Apprenticeship program provides a complete Western Herbal certification training and prepares students for the 1st year of the Clinical Western Herbal Internship in our low-cost community clinic.

 Studying intensively with professional herbalists on staff at Ohlone Center, this small group of students will fully immerse themselves in the world of herbs through classes, weekly field studies in the natural environment, and educational camping trips.
 Apprentices will gain a deep understanding of local plant life through firsthand experiences, in preparation for becoming successful herbalists and herbal educators.

 Geared to deeply motivated beginning and intermediate level students, the Apprenticeship covers:

 Apprentices will also participate in three camping trips in diverse California climate zones to study environmental awareness, ethical issues of wildcrafting and field identification.

 The 600-hour Apprenticeship Program combines studies from the Ohlone Foundations Course and Herbal Therapeutics programs.
 Offered three days per week, Tuesday–Thursday from 9:30 AM to 4 PM, the Apprenticeship begins on March 7, 2017 and concludes on October 12, 2017.

-Please Note our Registration & Deposit Policy: To apply and secure your space in the program, a non-refundable deposit is required.
+Deposit Policy: To secure your space in the program, a non-refundable deposit is required.
 Full payment of entire tuition is required by first class.
 If the Ohlone Center is not able to guarantee you a space in the program, your deposit will be refunded promptly.